gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of us who serve him take a dim view.
 He dislikes them personally.
 They complicate governance."

 "Is that so?
-My, my...
-I'll have to remember that.
+My, my…  I'll have to remember that.
 Anyway, like I was saying, there's this girl, and her father's not fond of the boy, and, well, now he's got a bonescuttle to kill."